Marty Feldman: Death

-Feldman was a heavy cigarette smoker for most of his life, often smoking four or five packs daily.
-He died of a heart attack in a hotel room in Mexico City on 2 December 1982 at age 48 during the making of the film Yellowbeard; the film was subsequently dedicated to him.
+Feldman died of a heart attack in a hotel room in Mexico City on 2 December 1982 at age 48 during the making of the film Yellowbeard; the film was subsequently dedicated to him.
 According to an editor's note in Feldman's posthumously published autobiography, Graham Chapman was with him at the time of his death.

 His funeral was held on 6 December 1982, in the Hollywood Hills, where eulogies were given and the services were "tinged with laughter and jazz music".
 The 20-minute service was attended by about 100 relatives and friends, including fellow comedians Cheech Marin, Dom DeLuise and Mel Brooks.

-Feldman is buried in the Garden of Heritage at Forest Lawn – Hollywood Hills Cemetery, California, near the graves of Stan Laurel and Buster Keaton, two comics he idolized.
+Feldman is buried in the Garden of Heritage at Forest Lawn – Hollywood Hills Cemetery, California, near the graves of Stan Laurel and Buster Keaton, two comics he idolised.